MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 #### Install the following feature updates

 <!--3555906-->
 Starting in version 2103, select this option to upgrade a client's Windows OS by using a feature update.
-This option uses a single ESD file that you synchronize through the software update point.
-The size of the ESD file is generally smaller than the WIM image file and the OS upgrade package.
+This option uses content that you synchronize through the software update point.
+The size of the servicing ESD file is generally smaller than the OS upgrade package and WIM image file.

 Select the new button (gold asterisk), and add a feature update.